shacharm2/CarND-Behavioral-Cloning-P3/README.md

 2. Flip an image

+	About the y axis (middle of image), left to right

 3. Shear an image

 	On top of the translation, this creates new deformations to the images.

+	An angle was randomly (uniform) selected and from it the dx shear distance has been calculated

 4. Occlusions